tauri-apps/tauri-docs/docs/guides/debugging/vs-code.md

 Now you can set breakpoints in `src-tauri/src/main.rs` or any other Rust file and start debugging by pressing `F5`.

-[Core Process in Tauri applications]: ../architecture/process-model#the-core-process
+[core process in tauri applications]: ../architecture/process-model.md#the-core-process